 The Educational Landscape

-2020 was a year like no other, giving way to remote learning and new ways of engaging with students and families.
+The past few years have brought about new ways of remote learning and engaging with students and families.
 Pre-existing disparities in education were exacerbated by the COVID-19 pandemic, highlighting disconnects for all educators, but especially those working in Title I classrooms and under-resourced programs.

-Last year, First Book focused on the feedback of our Network, responding with tools and resources they could use to ensure a continued education in spite of the wide cast uncertainty.
-In 2021, First Book will continue to work with our partners to expand resources focused on mental health support and antibias, anti-racist curriculum.
+First Book continues to focus on the feedback of our Network, responding with tools and resources they can use to ensure a continued education in spite of the wide cast uncertainty.
+We will continue to work with our partners to expand resources focused on mental health support, educational equity through changemaking, and literacy rich classroom libraries.

 First Book's Impact